awsdocs/aws-iot-docs/developerguide/iot-device-sdk-node.md

 An arbitrary alphanumeric string used to identify a device or application that connects to AWS IoT\.
 This should be the same as your IoT thing name for this tutorial\.

 Your private key
-The fully qualified path to your private key on your Raspberry Pi \(for example, `/home/pi/aws-iot-device-sdk-js/certs/private.pem.key`\)\.
+The fully qualified path to your private key on your Raspberry Pi \(for this example, `/home/pi/aws-iot-device-sdk-js/certs/private.pem.key`\)\.

 Your AWS IoT X\.509 certificate
-The fully qualified path to your AWS IoT certificate on your Raspberry Pi \(for example, `/home/pi/aws-iot-device-sdk-js/certs/device.pem.crt`\)\.
+The fully qualified path to your AWS IoT certificate on your Raspberry Pi \(for this example, `/home/pi/aws-iot-device-sdk-js/certs/device.pem.crt`\)\.

 The STS Amazon root CA
-The fully qualified path to the Amazon root CA on your Raspberry Pi \(for example, `/home/pi/aws-iot-device-sdk-js/certs/Amazon-root-CA-1.pem`\)\.
+The fully qualified path to the Amazon root CA on your Raspberry Pi \(for this example, `/home/pi/aws-iot-device-sdk-js/certs/Amazon-root-CA-1.pem`\)\.

 Your AWS IoT endpoint
 If you have installed the AWS CLI on your Raspberry Pi, you can run the describe\-endpoint CLI command to find your endpoint: